zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 ## Conclusion

+`Qwen2-1.5B-Instruct` and `Qwen2-0.5B-Instruct` are two replacement for `Phi-3` that are possible to be test-time fine-tuned on Kaggle.

+We have improved the test leaderboard score from 3 to 5 on this iteration.

 ## Next steps

 - Decomposing the task into step by step could be helpful.
 That is, creating multiple grids until creating the final output.